crowjm/tiy_assignments/blog_posts/on-perseverance.md

 And I have to dig deep into myself.
 I know I can do this.
 I know that I know more than I think I do.
 Keeping this at the forefront can be difficult at times, but having a self-defeating attitude creates a doomsday spiral no one wants to go down.

 The best thing about The Iron Yard is that no one has to go it alone.
 If I'm stumped, I have plenty of people around me who I can ask for help, who can be a sounding board, and who can point me in the right direction.
 When I figure out a challenging concept, I have people to high five.
-Persevering through difficult concepts is a lot easier with a supportive community, and I'm thankful to be part of this one.
+Persevering is a lot easier with a supportive community, and I'm thankful to be part of this one.